kcarnold/cs344/content/units/03models/feedback.md

     resid
     ```

+## Lab 2

+- 18 layers may have looked similar at first, but once you repeated the experiment, many (but not all!) people saw that the ResNet34 tended to do a bit better.
+How could you tell if that was a *statistically significant* difference?
+  - Perhaps *plot* the error rates?
+  - Perhaps a statistical test? (are samples*paired* or *unpaired*?)
+- The image tensor is *batch* by *color channel* by *height* by *width*.
+(I may have width and height flipped, can someone check this?)
+- `255 - image` *inverts* the colors in the image: black goes to white, etc.

 ## Homework 2

 - The numerical value of the seed is unimportant and should not be reported in narrative.
 It just "throws the dice" again.